 "It might be a Digimon," Takeru tried to explain, his voice trembling slightly.
 He wasn't sure if he was making sense.
 "And if it is, maybe, it might be able to get back…"

 Yamato was silent now, staring at him.
-Takeru could see it in his eyes; he was going to say no, for the stupid fear that Takeru could get hurt.
-Would his overprotectiveness never die?
-He felt an unfamiliar wave of anger rise up within him.
+Takeru could see it in his eyes; he was going to say no. He felt an unfamiliar wave of anger rise up within him.
 Didn't he see that every second they wasted allowed the creature to get even further away?

 "Fine," Yamato said, surprising him completely.
 "We'll take the motorcycle."
 He walked to where they'd abandoned the vehicle and picked up Takeru's helmet from the ground.
 Wordlessly, he put it on his brother's head.

-2) The Venus Fort is a shopping mall in Palette Town (an entertainment complex) styled after an 18th century South European town.
+1) The Venus Fort is a shopping mall in Palette Town (an entertainment complex) styled after an 18th century South European town in Odaiba, Tokyo.